 The allowance for loan losses represents an estimate of the amount of probable losses believed to be inherent in the Company's loan portfolio at the Consolidated Balance Sheet date.
-The allowance for loan losses is calculated geographically, by class of loans.
+The allowance for loan losses is calculated by segmenting loans geographically, by product type and by risk classification.
 The allowance calculation involves a high degree of estimation that management attempts to mitigate through the use of objective historical data where available.
 Loan losses are charged against the allowance for loan losses when management believes the uncollectibility of the loan balance is confirmed.
 Subsequent recoveries, if any, are credited to the allowance.
-Overall, the Company believes the allowance methodology is consistent with prior periods and the balance was adequate to cover the estimated losses in the Company's loan portfolio at June 30, 2018 and December 31, 2017.
+Overall, the Company believes the allowance methodology is consistent with prior periods and the balance was adequate to cover the estimated losses in the Company's loan portfolio at September 30, 2018 and December 31, 2017.